Sirish-Ruchal/Expiry_date_tracker-inv_manage_sys/README.md

 2) Expiry date tracker: This template is useful to track expiry date of each products.
+This template uses builtin functions.
 The user can get the information such as:

 * number of days to expiry for individual product.